stegano/react-render-state-hook/README.md

 ## 🧐 Advanced features

-### dataHandlerExecutorInterceptors
+### dataHandlerExecutorInterceptorList
-`dataHandlerExecutorInterceptors` can intercept `dataHandlerExecutor` execution, allowing you to transform it.
+`dataHandlerExecutorInterceptorList` can intercept `dataHandlerExecutor` execution, allowing you to transform it.
 It can be useful for adding logs for data processing or injecting dummy data for use in Storybook and testing environments.

 ```tsx
 import { useCallback, useEffect } from 'react';